Key takeaways

 The Chase Freedom Unlimited comes with several consumer protections built in, including purchase protection against damage or theft, extended warranties, trip cancellation and interruption insurance (worth up to $1,500 per person and $6,000 per covered trip), secondary auto rental coverage and travel and emergency assistance services.

-You can also enroll to receive three months of DoorDash DashPass membership and Instacart+ membership, although — as with the Chase Slate Edge — you must cancel the subscription within three months to avoid automatic billing after the promotional offer ends.
+You can also enroll to receive three months of DoorDash DashPass membership when you enroll prior to December 31, 2024.
+As with the Chase Slate Edge, you must cancel the subscription within three months to avoid automatic billing after the promotional offer ends.

 Redemption options

-This card offers cash back that can be redeemed for statement credits, gift cards, merchandise, experiences and travel through the Chase Ultimate Rewards portal.
+This card offers cash back that can be redeemed for statement credits, gift cards, merchandise, experiences, travel through the Chase Ultimate Rewards portal and more.

 Recommended credit score